pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/backup_restore.md

 - Restore PostgreSQL backups into your new databases using the appropriate method (this is most straightforward when using a cloud provider).
-- Copy the objects from the backed-up object store to your new bucket.
+- Copy the objects from the backed-up object store to your new bucket or re-use your backup.

 ### Deploy Pachyderm Into The New Cluster

-Finally, make a copy of your original Helm values, update them accordingly to point Pachyderm at the new databases and the new object store, then use Helm to install
+Finally, update the copy of your original Helm values to point Pachyderm to the new databases and the new object store, then use Helm to install
 Pachyderm into the new cluster.

 !!!
 Info